 7

-Vitamin deficiencies affect blood pressure
+Vitamin B12 and blood pressure impact

 The impact of folic acid/VB12 deficiency on essential hypertension in children and adolescents: from a nested case-control and a cohort study.